CLOVIS-AI/Prepared/docs/website/docs/features/index.md

 ??? warning "This example is not idiomatic!"
     This example is written specifically to showcase all features in a single place.
 It is not considered idiomatic.
-    For more information, visit [the best practices section](../practices/index).

 ??? note "Assertion library"
     This example uses the Kotest assertion library.